 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Gem Diamonds reported total carbon emissions of approximately 110,198,000 kg CO2e.
 This figure includes 46,964,000 kg CO2e from Scope 1 emissions, 49,975,000 kg CO2e from Scope 2 emissions, and 13,259,000 kg CO2e from Scope 3 emissions.
-The combined Scope 1 and 2 emissions amounted to about 96,939,000 kg CO2e.
-Comparatively, in 2022, the company recorded total emissions of about 71,393,000 kg CO2e, with Scope 1 at 27,283,000 kg CO2e and Scope 2 at 32,287,000 kg CO2e.
-This indicates a significant increase in emissions year-on-year.
+The combined Scope 1 and 2 emissions totalled about 96,939,000 kg CO2e.
+Comparatively, in 2022, the company emitted approximately 71,393,000 kg CO2e, with Scope 1 emissions at 27,283,000 kg CO2e and Scope 2 emissions at 32,287,000 kg CO2e.
+This indicates a significant increase in emissions from 2022 to 2023.
 Gem Diamonds has set ambitious climate commitments, aiming for a 30% reduction in Scope 1 and 2 emissions by 2030, using 2021 as the baseline year.
-Additionally, the company is targeting near-zero emissions for both Scope 1 and Scope 2 by the middle of the decade (2025).
-These commitments reflect a proactive approach to addressing climate change and reducing their carbon footprint.
+This commitment was reaffirmed in early 2023.
+Additionally, the company aims to reduce its Scope 2 emissions to near zero by the middle of this decade.
 The company’s emissions data is not cascaded from any parent organization, and all reported figures are derived directly from Gem Diamonds Limited.
+The organisation is actively working towards its climate goals, demonstrating a commitment to sustainability within the diamond mining industry.

 Access structured emissions data, company-specific emission factors, and source documents